rachit-shah/Code-Quality-Portal/MILESTONE2.md

 1.  **Preconditions :** The user provides a valid address to an existing repository.

-2.  **Main Flow:** The user provides a valid address to the repository and then the system will assess the provided repository by scraping the repository for code and applying the quality metrics on the data.
-Further the visualization of the metrics would be done in Tableau or Power BI and shown to the user by embedding it in the Portal.
+2.  **Main Flow:** The user provides a valid address to the repository[S1] and then the system will assess the provided repository by using[S2] Github REST API to fetch the code and applying the quality metrics on the data.
+Further the visualization of the metrics would be done in Tableau or Power BI[S3] and shown to the user by embedding it in the Portal[S4].

 1.  **Subflows**:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S1\] User will give a link to an existing Github repository.
 If the repository is private, the user must provide an access token.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S2\] The Github repository is scraped for its code from that address and analysis is further done to measure our code quality metrics.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S2\] The Github REST API is used to get code from that address and analysis is further done to measure our code quality metrics.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S3\] The data screaped from the repository is used to generate visualizations which would be done in Tableau or Power BI for the user's analysis.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S3\] The data received is used to generate visualizations which would be done in Tableau or Power BI for the user's analysis.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S4\] The visualizations are prepared to be shown to the user by embedding the graph/visual in our portal.